Each of us is unique in our own way. We all have different thoughts, feelings, and behaviors that sum up our personalities.

 The alignment between who you are and what you want to do are two critical factors in deciding the direction of your personality development.

 Along with understanding your personality, you need to figure out which parts of your personality are in sync with what you want to achieve in life and where you need to improve.

 Let’s say you want to become an effective politician.
 Then you must have leadership qualities, public speaking skills, a confident presence, and the ability to deal with criticism.

 On the other hand, if you want to become a leading psychologist, you must be highly empathetic, trustworthy, observant, and an active listener.
 You’d also need to be able to detach yourself from others’ problems.

 While the basic strong personality traits remain pretty much the same, your goals will decide where to focus more.
-Which traits to develop if you don’t already have it – be it self-confidence or empathy.
+Which traits to develop if you don’t already have them – be it self-confidence or empathy?

 How to do it?